HorizenLabs/zkverifyjs/README.md

         .Testnet() // 1.
 Either preconfigured network selection .Custom('wss://custom') // 2.
 Or specify a custom network selection
         .withAccount(process.env.SEED_PHRASE!) // Optional
+        .withWallet({
+          source: selectedWallet,
+          accountAddress: selectedAccount,
-        .withWallet() // Optional
+        }) // Optional
         .readOnly() // Optional
 ```

 - Network Selection: Preconfigured options such as `.Testnet()` or provide your own websocket url using `.Custom('wss://custom'')`.
 - withAccount : Create a full session with ability send transactions get account info by using .withAccount('seed-phrase') and specifying your own seed phrase.
-- withWallet : Establish connection to a browser based substrate wallet, cannot be used with `withAccount`;
+- withWallet : Establish connection to a browser extension based substrate wallet like talisman or subwallet, cannot be used with `withAccount`;
 - readOnly: Start the session in read-only mode, unable to send transactions or retrieve account info.

 ## `zkVerifySession.close`